Mad Max: Fury Road

 Women conserved the seeds.
 Men extract the water.

-I'm more on the fence on the ending.
+I'm more on the fence regarding the ending.

 On the one end, liberating the means of production makes for great shots of waterfalls in the desert, but one has to wonder how many weeks the settlement will survive its Socialist utopia.